Manipur government announces Rs 1.2 crore for revival of dying Ikoppat Lake

 Singh also announced to take up of certain development works at Ikoppat and Khangabok water bodies.

-He announced to allocation of Rs.
-50 lakhs for installing water pumps at four paddy fields namely Louhonbi Loukon, Keipha Loukon, Kiyam Loukon, and Tentharam Loukon.
+He announced for the allocation Rs.
+50 lakhs to install water pumps at four paddy fields including Louhonbi Loukon, Keipha Loukon, Kiyam Loukon, and Tentharam Loukon.

+Singh also reassured for the construction of an open gym in Thoubal district’s Khangabok.